MinecraftSky/system-rootfs/README.md

 # system-rootfs

-Used to store the system rootfs (like：debian、archlinux).
+Used to store the system rootfs in releases (like：debian、archlinux).